Opera Nova: Opera Studio

 In January 1956, an agreement for a working structure was reached with the cooperation of Pomeranian Philharmonic, Arion choir in Bydgoszcz and the Social Music and Ballet department: orchestra was directed by Zdzislaw Wendyński, the choir by Antoni Rybka and the ballet by Raymond Sobiesiak.
 In May 1956, the Citizens' Committee for the Creation of Musical Theatre was established under the lead of Kazimierz Maludziński.

 On 21 September 1956 the inauguration of the Opera Studio premiered Stanisław Moniuszko's Flis and Verbum nobile, and Karol Kurpiński's ballets The Marriage Fathers (Wesele w Ojcowie), with 150 people, including 20 solo-singers, 30 ballet dancers, 40 orchestra players and 60 chorus singers.
 In 1958 was created an institution called Bydgoszcz Comedy Music (Bydgoska Komedia Muzyczna) which aim was to perform in summer time operettas and musical pieces with tailored ensembles.
 Led by Józef Szurka, it had realized by the end of the 1980s around 1500 performances throughout the country, mainly in small towns.

 Opera Studio repertoire gave the lion's share to comic opera and operetta classics.
 Performances were held in the building of the Polish Theatre in Mickiewicz Alley, in various clubs and occasionally in the hall of the Pomeranian House of Art.
-During its four-year activity, Opera Studio gave 10 premieres and around 400 performances, including 34 outside Bydgoszcz (Toruń, Grudziadz, Inowrocław, Świecie) which attracted an audience of 22 000.
+During its four-year activity, Opera Studio gave 10 premieres and around 400 performances, including 34 outside Bydgoszcz (Toruń, Grudziądz, Inowrocław, Świecie) which attracted an audience of 22 000.

 In 1958, thanks to minister credits, full-time soloists were engaged, as well as half-time choir, ballet and administration individuals.
 On 10 April 1958 the first ballet was performed, The Nutcracker by Tchaikovsky, and on 2 July Offenbach's operetta Orpheus in the Underworld.

 Opera Studio was renamed on 3 March 1959, Musical Theatre of Opera and Operetta (Teatr Muzyczny Opery i Operetki), so as to meet cultural expectations of the inhabitants of the entire Bydgoszcz Voivodeship.
 A year later, on 1 March 1960, the institution was nationalized.
 In 1963, the Musical Theatre of Opera and Operetta had then its own orchestra established, putting an end to the use of musicians from the Pomeranian Philharmonic.